Wuppdich/neologist/README.md

 # neologist

-for now markov-chain inventing new words.
+for now just a markov-chain inventing new words.

 Needs a list of a few hundreds words to abstract the probabilities.
 Produces a lot of bullshit.